jjohnson-47/blackboard-content-hub/README.md

 - Optimized serving of only necessary files
 - Full control over the build process
 - Version integrity with main branch as the single source of truth

+## 🎨 Design System

+The Blackboard Content Hub uses the "Nascent Digital Dawn" design system, featuring:

+- **Deep indigo backgrounds** (#08131b) that blend with the animated banner
+- **Electric magenta accents** (#FF007F) for interactive elements and highlights
+- **Animated ember particles** that create a dynamic, engaging experience
+- **Wireframe surface imagery** for a modern, digital aesthetic
+- **Clean typography** with Rajdhani for headings and Open Sans for body text

+For more details, see the [Nascent Digital Dawn Style Guide](https://jjohnson-47.github.io/blackboard-content-hub/developer-guide/nascent-digital-dawn-style-guide/).

 ## 🤝 Contributing